demisto/content/Packs/Mimecast/Integrations/MimecastV2/README.md

 ### mimecast-get-message
 ***
 Get the contents or metadata of a given message.
 This is archive search command.
+### Required Permissions

+The following permissions are required for this command.

+- Mimecast administrator with at least one of the following permissions: Archive/Search Content View.
+- or Mimecast user with delegate permissions to address or user.

 #### Base Command